Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Just like with pipes, PVC is seen as a cheap and durable option for creating a homemade air tank.
 Though this is a very creative idea, it comes with some catastrophic underlying risks that people are either unaware of or choose to ignore.

-PVC piping should never be used in compressed air systems, and nor should it be used for air tanks.
+PVC piping should never be used in compressed air systems, nor should it be used for air tanks.
 Just because they’re cheap and somewhat easy to install does not outweigh their disadvantages.
+Sometimes, you may even wish to connect two air tanks together.

 Compressed air systems generate various levels of pressure, depending on the demand of the application.
 It’s very easy for this pressure to exceed the strength of PVC piping, and in doing so, an explosion will occur that ejects shrapnel in all directions.